ditss-labs/Baileys/README.md

 ### Receive Full History

 1. Set `syncFullHistory` to `true`.
-2. By default, Ye-bail uses Chrome configuration.
+2. By default, ye-bail uses Chrome configuration.
 For desktop-like connection (for more message history), use:

 ```javascript
 const { default: makeWASocket, Browsers } = require("ye-bail")